rafi007akhtar/noteworthy/README.md

 The above command takes the input PDF file and the desired output text file from [options.json](options.json).
 It then converts the PDF into text, and dumps all them all onto the output text file.

 ### :phone: Troubleshooting
-It is possible you might run into a following error.
+It is possible you might run into the following error.
 ```
 Traceback (most recent call last):
   File "app.py", line 6, in <module>